starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_cairo/puzzle.rst

 function ``get_fp_and_pc()`` to retrieve ``fp``.
 The result is named ``__fp__`` which is the name Cairo looks for when it has to know ``fp``.
 If you forget to write this line, you may get an error of the form: ``Using the value of fp directly, requires defining a variable named __fp__.``

-Again, don't forget to return at the end!

 Exercise
 ********